-CG: Kenny 'Babyface' Edmonds Headlines 1st Annual Reggae Rhythm & Blues Festival in NYC
+CG: Kenny 'Babyface' Edmonds Headlines 1st Annual Reggae Rhythm & Blues Festival in NYCJuly 20, 2011 - by NYC News Desk

 The inaugural Reggae Rhythm & Blues Festival is set to rock the millions of residents and visitors from around the world that will be in the Big Apple for Labor Day weekend.
 Ten-time Grammy Award winner Kenny 'Babyface' Edmonds will headline the first Annual Reggae Rhythm & Blues Festival on Sunday, September 4th at Roy Wilkins Park.
 This brand-new event promises to be a one-of-a-kind experience that unites music lovers of all ages, while celebrating the City's rich history of cultural diversity.